 There are even shop displays with Beatles or Rolling Stones covers and LP-sized collectors covers into which you could save your bubblegum records.

-The Chu Bop Rolling Stones collection includes both Sticky Fingers and Love You Live covers hat would fit in my collection of Andy Warhol covers and The Beatles colection includes the Sgt.
+The Chu Bop Rolling Stones collection includes both Sticky Fingers and Love You Live covers that would fit in my collection of Andy Warhol covers and The Beatles collection includes the Sgt.
 Pepper’s Lonely Hearts Club Band cover that would be a nice addition to my Peter Blake cover collection.
-The question is do I need them?
+The completist in me says that I should add them to my album cover collection.